Estimating Uncertainty in the Black Hole Mass–Velocity Dispersion Relation#

 library to load the m-sigma.txt

-(download here); it should read in with headings automatically.
+(download here); it will read in with column names.

 import numpy as np